Strategic Workforce Planning

 Our Strategic Workforce Planning program gives you a deeper understanding of the various factors that affect succession planning, as well as valuable tools for enhancing existing plans or building a foundational blueprint for long-term growth.

-You’ll learn about the fundamentals of strategic workforce planning and the evolution of planning in an evolving world, with exercises that integrate relevant data into a planning framework that identifies barriers and facilitators to future growth.
+You’ll learn about the fundamentals of strategic workforce planning, the links to business and HR strategy, and the evolution of planning in an evolving world, with exercises that integrate relevant data into a planning framework that identifies barriers and facilitators to future growth.

 b) Creating a Plan

 We'll use future-based scenarios to clearly identify potential issues that may affect your organization at the systemic level.
-You’ll also learn how to identify and nurture high potential employees, and where to invest in training for an optimal employee and customer experience.
+You’ll also learn how the strategic workforce plan becomes an essential means to drive investment into key HR programs such as succession management, performance management, high potential employee development, and where to invest in training for an optimal employee and customer experience.

-Successful succession planning is deeply rooted in an organization's operational plans and goals.
-You'll learn how to incorporate your plan into your overall strategic plan and how to communicate value to employees to build engagement for future growth.
+Successful succession planning is deeply rooted in an organization's strategic plans and goals.
+You'll learn how to incorporate your plan into your overall strategic planning process, we’ll look at program governance, and how to communicate value to employees to build engagement for future growth.

 By the end of the week, you will be better positioned to: